Goat rearing offers escape for Zambia's climate-hit farmers

 Although Balenga shifted to growing drought-tolerant crops like sorghum and millet, the small-scale farmer still struggled to produce reliable yields, leaving him nursing financial losses - putting his family at risk of food insecurity.

 For years, his maize, sorghum and millet farm production kept on dwindling.
-However, Balenga was selected as one of the participants under the goat pass-on scheme, a model under the project that promotes alternative livelihood and helps farmers cope with the negative effects of climate change.
+However, Balenga was selected as one of the participants under the goat pass-on scheme, a model under the project that promotes alternative livelihoods and helps farmers cope with the negative effects of climate change.

 The project has uplifted his livelihood and he can now make a decent living through drought or downpours, keeping goats that produce milk and food to compensate for the lost income from farming.